ebzzry/ebzzry.github.io/en/src/livefrog.md

 Replace `.bashrc` and `.cshrc`, with the appropriate init file for your shell.

 The sources, along with additional information, are located [here](https://github.com/ebzzry/livefrog).
-If you know a bit of Racket, fork it!
+If you know Racket, fork it!